sehugg/nanoasm/README.md

     "const4":{"bits":4}

+The assembler rules are big-endian by default (most significant bits first) so if you need constants larger than a single machine word, set the "endian"
+property:

+    "abs16":{"bits":16,"endian":"little"}

 To include a variable in a rule, prefix the variable's name with a tilde (\textasciitilde).
 For example, our `sta` rule takes one `~const4` variable: